Intervention Overview

 Big Events for Equal Dignity

 9/11/2001 has become a code for a water-shed.
 It was an event that moved the world.
-And it was a terrible event.
+And it was an event of unexpected terrible destruction.
 Let us now ask: Is it possible to create events that have as much impact as 9/11, only that they build up our hopes, instead of destroying them?
 Please have a look at the Global Responsibility Festival "Hamburger Ideenkette" that Lindner initiated and organized in 1993.
 Can we organize more such Big Events?

 Declarations and Campaigns for Equal Dignity